ncatlab/nlab-content/pages/2/8/6/2/2682/content.md

 ## Related concepts

-> at least one thing missing in the discussion here is the subtlety explained out by [[Jacques Distler]] in blog dicussion [here](http://golem.ph.utexas.edu/category/2009/10/structural_foundations_of_quan.html#c028474)
+> at least one thing missing in the discussion here is the subtlety explained out by [[Jacques Distler]] in blog discussion [here](http://golem.ph.utexas.edu/category/2009/10/structural_foundations_of_quan.html#c028474)

 * [[swampland]]